rawify/BitSet.js/README.md

 BitSet.js is a infinite [Bit-Array](http://en.wikipedia.org/wiki/Bit_array) implementation in JavaScript.
 That means that if you invert a bit vector, the leading ones get remembered.
 As far as I can tell, BitSet.js is the only library which has this feature.
 It is also heavily benchmarked against other implementations and is the fastest implementation to date.

-*NOTE:* As of version v4.0.0, BitSet.js is mutable, which means that the object gets changed by method invocations.
-In order to work on explicit copies, use `clone()`.

 Examples
 ===